tmbdev-tutorials/das2024-keynote/presentation.md

 - Better coverage (training+benchmarks) of mathematical equations, chemistry, etc.
 - More diversity: different set of layout, languages, fonts, etc.
 - Better coverage of uncommon layouts.

+## Complex Tradeoffs

+- separation of concerns during development
+- access to training data for different domains
+- overall speed and efficiency of the system
+- training costs and training dataset size and complexity
+- achievable and required accuracy for...
+  - character recognition
+  - reading order
+  - semantic labeling
+  - special content (math, etc.)
+- maximum resolution that can be processed on current hardware

 ## OCR Future